Pauline Schäfer: 2015

 Schäfer began the season competing at the Cottbus World Cup where she only competed on balance beam and placed tenth in qualifications.
 She was later selected to compete at the European Championships.
-While there she qualified to the balance beam where she placed seventh in the final.
-In May Schäfer competed at the Flanders International Team Challenge where she helped Germany place first as a team and individually she placed fifth in the all-around.
-In September she competed at the German National Championships where she placed second in the all-around behind Elisabeth Seitz.
+While there, she qualified for the balance beam final where she placed seventh.
+In May, she competed at the Flanders International Team Challenge where she helped Germany place first as a team, and individually, she placed fifth in the all-around.
+In September, she competed at the German National Championships where she placed second in the all-around behind Elisabeth Seitz.
 She placed first on vault and balance beam, fifth on floor exercise, and sixth on uneven bars.
 She next competed at the German World Trials where she placed third behind Seitz and Sophie Scheder.

 Schäfer was selected to represent Germany at the World Championships alongside Seitz, Scheder, Leah Griesser, Lisa Katharina Hill, and Pauline Tratz.
-During qualifications they placed twelfth and did not advance to the team final.
-However Schäfer placed thirteenth in the all-around and eighth on balance beam and qualified to both finals.
-During the all-around final Schäfer ended up placing nineteenth.
-During the balance beam final Schäfer performed a clean routine and won the bronze medal behind Simone Biles and Sanne Wevers, Germany's first beam medal in over 30 years.
-In November Schäfer competed at the Arthur Gander Memorial where she won the silver medal in three-event all-around behind Larisa Iordache.
-She ended the season competing at the Swiss Cup, a mixed pairs event where she was partnered with Andreas Bretschneider.
+During qualifications, they placed 12th and did not advance to the team final.
+However, Schäfer placed 13th in the all-around and eighth on the balance beam and qualified for both finals.
+During the all-around final Schäfer ended up placing 19th.
+During the balance beam final, Schäfer performed a clean routine and won the bronze medal behind Simone Biles and Sanne Wevers, Germany's first beam medal in over 30 years.
+In November, she competed at the Arthur Gander Memorial where she won the silver medal in three-event all-around behind Larisa Iordache.
+She ended the season competing at the Swiss Cup.
+In this mixed pairs event, she was partnered with Andreas Bretschneider.
 Together they finished third behind the Ukrainian team of Angelina Kysla and Oleg Verniaiev and the Romanian team of Iordache and Marius Berbecar.

 2016

-In March Schäfer competed at the German National Team Cup where she finished first in the all-around.
+In March, Schäfer competed at the German National Team Cup where she finished first in the all-around.
 She next competed at the Stuttgart World Cup where she finished fifth after grabbing the beam.
-In April she competed at the Olympic Test Event where she helped Germany place second behind Brazil and qualify a team to the Olympic Games.
-Individually she placed sixth on balance beam and fifth on floor exercise.
-In June Schäfer competed at the German National Championships where she placed third in the all-around behind Sophie Scheder and Elisabeth Seitz.
-She won gold on both balance beam and floor exercise.
+In April, she competed at the Olympic Test Event where she helped Germany place second behind Brazil and qualify a team to the Olympic Games.
+Individually, she placed sixth on the balance beam and fifth on the floor exercise.
+In June, Schäfer competed at the German National Championships where she placed third in the all-around behind Sophie Scheder and Elisabeth Seitz.
+She won gold on both the balance beam and floor exercise.
 The following month she competed at the Olympic Trials where she placed fourth and was named to the team alongside Seitz, Scheder, Kim Bui, and Tabea Alt.
-She next competed at a friendly competition in Chemnitz where Germany finished in first and individually Schäfer finished second behind Giulia Steingruber.
+She next competed at a friendly competition in Chemnitz where Germany finished in first, and individually, Schäfer finished second behind Giulia Steingruber.

 At the 2016 Olympic Games in Rio de Janeiro, during qualifications Schäfer competed on vault, balance beam, and floor exercise and helped Germany qualify to the team final for the first time since German reunification.
-During the team final Schäfer once again contributed on vault, balance beam, and floor exercise towards Germany's sixth place finish.
+During the team final Schäfer once again contributed on vault, balance beam, and floor exercise towards Germany's sixth-place finish.